Institutional Arrangements and Forward Agenda

-PACER Plus imposes no new obligations with respect to government procurement, competition policy, state owned enterprises, global trade remedies, domestic subsidies, export subsidies, export duties, non-discrimination in internal taxation and regulation, fees and charges for services rendered, quantitative import and export restrictions, import licensing, customs valuation, sanitary and phytosanitary measures, other standards and conformance issues, trade-related investment measures, and intellectual property protection.
+PACER Plus imposes no new obligations on government procurement, competition policy, state owned enterprises, global trade remedies, domestic subsidies, export subsidies or export duties.
+Nor does it impose new obligations on non-discrimination in internal taxation and regulation, fees and charges for services rendered, quantitative import and export restrictions, import licensing, customs valuation, sanitary and phytosanitary measures, other standards and conformance issues, trade-related investment measures, and intellectual property protection.

-Provisions on general exceptions to obligations and commitments in PACER Plus will permit Parties to adopt or enforce measures that would otherwise be inconsistent with the Agreement.
-These exceptions include actions taken by Parties that are necessary to protect public morals or protect human, animal or plant life or health or that conserve exhaustible natural resources.
+Provisions on general exceptions to obligations and commitments in PACER Plus will permit members to adopt or enforce measures that would otherwise be inconsistent with the Agreement.
+These exceptions include actions taken by members that are necessary to protect public morals or protect human, animal or plant life or health or that conserve exhaustible natural resources.

-PACER Plus also includes an exception for security-related reasons, including for measures a party considers necessary to fulfil its obligations to maintain or restore international peace and security, or to protect its essential security interests, and where disclosure of information would be contrary to a Party's essential security interests.
+PACER Plus also includes an exception for security-related reasons, including for measures a member considers necessary to fulfil its obligations to maintain or restore international peace and security, or to protect its essential security interests, and where disclosure of information would be contrary to those interests.

 The Final Provisions Chapter governs the way in which PACER Plus operates as a treaty.
 It sets out:

-- the processes through which the Agreement will enter-into-force.
-The Agreement enters-into-force 60 days after at least eight Parties have ratified
+- the processes through which the Agreement will enter into effect.
+The Agreement enters into effect 60 days after at least eight members have ratified,

 - how the Agreement may be amended, and

-- how a Party may withdraw from the Agreement.
+- how a member may withdraw from the Agreement.